Philip-Lorca diCorcia: East of Eden at David Zwirner Gallery

 While East of Eden stands alone, clearly expressing many psychological layers and emotions, it was a great privilege and pleasure to attend a walk-through with the artist; learning his thoughts and the origins of each photo substantially enhances their meaning and identity.
 A video camera was present during the tour, so attendees at the free and fascinating show will also be able to hear the uniquely gifted diCorcia’s compelling histories.

-Philip-Lorca di Corcia: East of Eden is at David Zwirner Gallery until 16th November 2013, for further information visit here.
+Philip-Lorca di Corcia: East of Eden is at David Zwirner Gallery until 16th November 2013.
+For further information visit the gallery’s website here.